 The most sweeping tax overhaul in decades became law in December 2017.
 What should U.S. taxpayers do in 2018 to benefit from the tax code changes?

 You've probably heard the phrase "tax deductions" a hundred times.
 But what does it mean?
-What are tax deductions and how do they work?
-And why are tax deductions so important?
+And how can you be sure you're taking all the tax deductions you're entitled to?

 A repeal of the Johnson Amendment would go way beyond separation of church and state.